bhoamikhona/javascript/Section 08/README.md

   - Covered in [Section 16](../Section%2016): Asynchronous Javascript - Promises, Async/Await, and AJAX
 - How the DOM Really Works
   - Covered in [Section 13](../Section%2013): Advanced DOM and Events

+### Primitives vs. Objects in Practice

+- Look at the [script](./script.js) file for details.
+- `Object.assign()` - This function essentially merges two objects and returns a new one.
+  - This only creates a shallow copy i.e. if there is a nested object, the inner object will still point to the original reference point in the memory.

 ## Author